 Frequently asked questions about the resurfacing peel:

-How often should you use it?
-As often as you like!
+Yes you can.
+You can use it as often as you like!
 As infrequently as once a week and up to nightly depending on how your skin reacts.
+When you first start using it I would recommend using it once or twice a week and then building up from there.

 I hope you found this helpful!
 Please let me know if you have other questions!